szaumoor/ZSTweaks/README.md

 **Component 1430:** Make Two-handed swords deal 1d9+1 by default, and 2d6 where it applies

 This mostly exists for consistency with the bastard sword, such that the minimum damage is equal to it.
-Two handed swords that have a 1d12 base damage will instead get 2d6.
+Two-handed swords that have a 1d12 base damage will instead get 2d6.

 **Component 1440:** Make daggers have general extra features to compensate the low damage